tjw218/pmp-wordpress/README.md

 ## Series

 Series are somewhat loosely defined in the PMP as a collection of related stories.
-A series may correspond to a broadcast program, or reports on a particular topic or beat.
+A series may correspond to a broadcast program, or reports on a particular topic or beat, or any other relationship between stories you care to make.

 You can create a new Series in the PMP plugin, and add relevant Tags to it which become part of the series data in the PMP.
 The plugin will push new series and their tags to the PMP.
 You can edit the series name and its tags, and changes will propagate to the PMP.
 But like Groups you can’t delete a series in the plugin, you can only modify it.